Warm and Sunny Destinations Just One Short Flight From Seattle

 Phoenix Zoo

 You could easily spend an entire day exploring the Phoenix Zoo.
 Winter is a terrific time to visit, as animals are more active in the milder weather.
 With roughly 400 species calling the zoo home, chances are good your kids’ favorite animals are here.
-Don’t miss the petting zoo, carousel and water-play areas (just remember to bring a change of clothes!).
-Check for family-friendly events and programs, such as the animal-themed story time and sessions when you can feed stingrays by hand.
-Bonus: Catch the temporary exhibit called Dinosaurs in the Desert through April 30, 2023 (included with admission).
+Don’t miss the petting zoo, carousel and water-play areas (just remember to bring a change of clothes).
+Check for family-friendly events and programs, such as the animal-themed story time and sessions where you can feed stingrays by hand.

 Pro tip: If you’re members of Woodland Park Zoo or Point Defiance Zoo & Aquarium, bring your membership card.
 You’ll get half off your admission!